 Alternatively, you can download free antivirus tools from the internet that provide a good level of protection.
-And it’s possible to get most of the features supplied by paid-for internet security by using a combination of free antivirus downloads, though they won’t be packaged up neatly in one place and you can risk compatibility problems.
+And it’s possible to get most of the features that are included in paid-for internet security by using a combination of free antivirus downloads, although they won’t be packaged up neatly in one place, and you can risk compatibility problems.

 Cons: They provide only a basic level of protection and lack the extra features of paid-for security software.
 You’ll have to keep each individual program updated to ensure you’re protected against the latest threats.
-Plus, free antivirus software is typically single-user, so you’ll need to download, install and manage a separate version if you have more than one computer.
+Plus, free antivirus software is typically for use on a single computer, so you’ll need to download, install and manage a separate version if you have more than one computer.

 Download a package to give you peace of mind with our best free antivirus software.